csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 In practice, HDF5 associates each dataset with a **dataspace** object, which is the HDF5 abstraction of a multidimensional grid.
 A dataspace defines just the number and layout of grid points, but does not say anything about what object may or may not occupy these grid points.
 For example, a 2D dataspace is defined by specifying the number of its rows and columns.
-In the API, dataspaces are used whenever shape or grid information is required.
-In particular, creating a dataset requires that we have already created a valid dataspace object for specifying dataset shape.
+In the API, dataspaces are used whenever shape or grid information is required:
+- Creating a dataset requires that we have already created a valid dataspace object for specifying dataset shape.
+- Dataspace objects are used to specify memory buffer layouts for dataset I/O operations ("memory space").
+- Likewise, I/O routines require a dataspace object for specifying the layout of accessed data *in* the file ("file space").
+The last two requirements make it possible to perform I/O operations only to parts of a larger dataset.

 ![](./img/hdf5_dataset.png)
 *Example HDF5 dataset and its metadata.
 Image taken from https://portal.hdfgroup.org/documentation/hdf5/latest/_intro_h_d_f5.html.*